LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/applications-campaign.md

 This advanced feature complies with the [Time-based One-time password algorithm](https://tools.ietf.org/html/rfc6238) (TOTP), making sure your login service is up to the most strict security protocols in the industry.

-For more information on enabling, configuring, and using MFA, [please see the user manual](/security-regulations-login-multi-factor-authentication-user-manual.html).
+For more information on configuring and using MFA, [please see the user manual](/security-regulations-login-multi-factor-authentication-user-manual.html).
+For assistance with enabling MFA, please contact your account team or LivePerson support.

 ## Mutual Transit Layer Security (mTLS)